 Are there any fees required to apply for an electrical apprenticeship?

 Yes.
 There is a $35 non-refundable application fee for the Inside and Limited Energy apprenticeships.
-Currently there is no fee to apply for the Limited Residential apprenticeship.
+Currently, there is no fee to apply for the Limited Residential Electrician apprenticeship.

 Yes.
 An individual with an income below 150% of the federal poverty guideline may apply for a fee waiver.
-Showing a food assistance card is the simplest way to prove this.
+Before beginning the application process, email firstname.lastname@example.org with a PDF of your income documentation.
+A copy of your SNAP card is the simplest way to do this.

 When will you be accepting applications?

 Application openings are posted at least 30 days in advance on our Current Application Openings page which lists all programs currently open for applications.

 It will take 2-3 months to navigate the application process: application, aptitude test, and interview.
 After your interview, we place you on the ranked list of eligible-to-hire applicants.
 Holidays, economic conditions, and the demand for apprentices in the electrical industry also affect this process.

 This is the list, for each apprenticeship, of all candidates who qualify for an electrical apprenticeship based on their interview scores.

 What happens after I’m placed on the ranked list of applicants?

 The apprenticeship will accept applicants off of the ranked list, starting with the top of the list, as needed to fulfill the needs of the electrical industry.